MartinBulla/RWLE_predation_timing/Data/READ_ME.txt

 - "RFID_2" for nests monitored during the predation event only by the RFID device with both marked parents

-chicks_found indicates whether at least one chick assigned to the nest was ringed at any time after hatching ("yes") or not ("no") remarks adds additional information, e.g. whether the nest was 'deserted after partial predation', or we found 'egg remains on the nest' after the predation.
+M_ID indicates identity of male for nests with ringed male F_ID indicates identity of female for nests with ringed female chicks_found indicates whether at least one chick was found during the "final_nest_check", "later", or "no" chick was assigned to the nest remarks adds additional information, e.g. whether the nest was 'deserted after partial predation', or we found 'egg remains on the nest' after the predation.